History of nuclear weapons: From Los Alamos to Hiroshima

 The beginning of the American research about nuclear weapons (The Manhattan Project) started with the Einstein–Szilárd letter.

-With a scientific team led by J. Robert Oppenheimer, the Manhattan project brought together some of the top scientific minds of the day, including many exiles from Europe, with the production power of American industry for the goal of producing fission-based explosive devices before Germany.
-Britain and the U.S. agreed to pool their resources and information for the project, but the other Allied power, the Soviet Union (USSR), was not informed.
-The U.S. made a tremendous investment in the project which at the time was the second largest industrial enterprise ever seen, spread across more than 30 sites in the U.S. and Canada.
+With a scientific team led by J. Robert Oppenheimer, the Manhattan project brought together some of the top scientific minds of the day, including exiles from Europe, with the production power of American industry for the goal of producing fission-based explosive devices before Germany.
+Britain and the U.S. agreed to pool their resources and information, but the main other Allied power, the Soviet Union (USSR), was not informed.
+The U.S. made a tremendous investment in the project, then the second largest industrial enterprise ever seen, spread across more than 30 sites in the U.S. and Canada.
 Scientific development was centralized in a secret laboratory at Los Alamos.

 For a fission weapon to operate, there must be sufficient fissile material to support a chain reaction, a critical mass.
 To separate the fissile uranium-235 isotope from the non-fissile uranium-238, two methods were developed which took advantage of the fact that uranium-238 has a slightly greater atomic mass: electromagnetic separation and gaseous diffusion.
 Another secret site was erected at rural Oak Ridge, Tennessee, for the large-scale production and purification of the rare isotope, which required considerable investment.
 At the time, K-25, one of the Oak Ridge facilities, was the world's largest factory under one roof.
 The Oak Ridge site employed tens of thousands of people at its peak, most of whom had no idea what they were working on.

 Although uranium-238 cannot be used for the initial stage of an atomic bomb, when it absorbs a neutron, it becomes uranium-239 which decays into neptunium-239, and finally the relatively stable plutonium-239, which is fissile like uranium-235.
-After Fermi achieved the world's first sustained and controlled nuclear chain reaction with the creation of the first atomic pile, massive reactors were secretly constructed at what is now known as the Hanford Site to transform uranium-238 into plutonium for a bomb.
+This could then be chemically separated from the rest of the irradiated fuel, in a process far simpler than enrichment.
+Following the success of Chicago Pile-1 and 2, techniques for continuous reactor operation, plutonium production and separation were developed at the X-10 Graphite Reactor pilot plant in Oak Ridge from 1943.
+From 1944, the B, D, and F reactors were secretly constructed at what is now known as the Hanford Site, alongside large separation plants.
+Separate efforts to produce plutonium from heavy water reactors were pursued, with the P-9 Project producing the moderator and resulting in the 1944 test reactor Chicago Pile-3.
+Such reactors would only be used for plutonium production in the postwar Savannah River Site.

 The simplest form of nuclear weapon is a gun-type fission weapon, where a sub-critical mass would be shot at another sub-critical mass.
 The result would be a super-critical mass and an uncontrolled chain reaction that would create the desired explosion.
 The weapons envisaged in 1942 were the two gun-type weapons, Little Boy (uranium) and Thin Man (plutonium), and the Fat Man plutonium implosion bomb.